MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-optional-claims.md

 # How to: Provide optional claims to your Azure AD app

-Application developers can use optional claims in their Azure AD apps to specify which claims they want in tokens sent to their application.
+Application developers can use optional claims in their Azure AD applications to specify which claims they want in tokens sent to their application.

 You can use optional claims to: